wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 1 : Don't install the application because you have already got a DBaaS running with the application installed in it from a previous build and so, use that.

+2. Completely bypass installing the DB layer.
+You might want this if you are installing to multiple regions and you don't want a DB layer on your secondary region(s).

 -----

 ### APPLICATION_NAME